 Here's a closer shot of the broom and corner unit.
 Note her wand on top.
 This was her Christmas present a couple of years ago!
 Make sure you have books scattered around and on the shelves too!

 After all your hard work, the best part is yet to come!
-Set your camera recording and march your 13-year-old into the room!
-Check out the video below to see for yourselves!
+Set your camera recording and march your 13-year-old into their brand new Hufflepuff Bedroom!